kuromi1kow/TgBotWithTenserFlowRealization/README.md

 ## Features of the Google Colab Code

 ### User Similarity Analysis
-The code performs similarity analysis between users, identifying which users are most closely related to a given input, such as an artist named "Speaker".
+The code performs similarity analysis between users, identifying which users are most closely related to a given input, such as an artist named "artist_name".

 ### Coefficient-Based Matching
 It employs a coefficient, presumably a similarity score, to determine the closeness of other users to the input.
 Techniques like cosine similarity may be used.